Interview with Poupy,

 What is your philosophy?

 I think we grow up so that we can make our childhood dreams come true, and I believe that that is the purpose of life.
 Once I realised that, I tried to connect as much as possible with my childhood dreams.
-The aim, through Numero 74, is to provide the means to make our dreams come true, as they are all compatible or complementary.
+The aim, through Numero 74, is to provide a means to make our dreams come true, as they are all compatible or complementary.
+To follow our philosophy, we have created a foundation to support social projects that focus on children.
+We recently bought some land, where we can welcome Thai children and young people to the countryside, and teach them to live in harmony and connect with nature.

 What does your everyday routine look like?

-Every day is totally different and I don't really have a fixed home (laughs) but I mainly work between Thailand and Ibiza.
-I wake up between 5 and 6am, I start work when all is calm around me and I answer emails that come in from Thailand, because of the time difference.
-At 9am, I feel like I have done a lot without having used much energy.
+Every day is totally different and I don't really have a fixed home, [laughs] but I mainly work between Thailand and Ibiza.
+I wake up between 5 and 6 am, I start work when all is calm around me and I answer emails that come in from Thailand, because of the time difference.
+At 9 am, I feel like I have done a lot without having used much energy.
 I then have breakfast and sometimes do a bit of yoga.
 I go to see the girls or, if I’m in Thailand, I take a walk around the workshops to look at any technical or logistical issues.
 I am lucky enough to be able to be where I want when I want, and this freedom is really important to me.
 Apart from that, there are no rules, no schedule.
 Sometimes I even go to the beach for a couple of hours, then continue working in the evening.
 I spend most of winter in Thailand, then in the summer I’m mostly here in Ibiza.
 But with the project coming up, I think I will be one month here, one month there.

 Could you describe your creative process when you are designing a new collection?